tylernford/cocina_build/content/news/kindness-for-kyle.md

 Kyle has a long road ahead of him and we are fundraising to help him.

-One of Kyle’s favorite Cocina 214 dishes is the SOCO (Southern Comfort) Chicken Tacos so now through Cinco de Mayo, a portion of the sales of those tacos will go to his Go Fund me account. [https://bit.ly/2TDsC55](https://bit.ly/2TDsC55 "https://bit.ly/2TDsC55")
+One of Kyle’s favorite Cocina 214 dishes is the SOCO (Southern Comfort) Chicken Tacos so now through Cinco de Mayo, a portion of the sales of those tacos will go to his GoFundMe account. [https://bit.ly/2TDsC55](https://bit.ly/2TDsC55 "https://bit.ly/2TDsC55")